 All of our staff receive training to ensure they remain aware of their responsibilities.
 They are obliged in their employment contracts to uphold confidentiality and may face disciplinary procedures if they do not do so.
-A limited number of authorised staff have access to personal data, but only where it is appropriate to their role.
+Only authorised staff have access to personal data, and only where it is appropriate to their role.

 We will not share, sell or distribute any of your personal information to any third party (other person or organisation) without your consent, unless required by law.
-Data collected will not be sent to countries where the laws do not protect your privacy to the same extent as the law in the UK, unless rigorous checks on the security and confidentiality of that data are carried out in line with the requirements of the Data Protection Act (Principle 8).
+Data collected will not be sent to countries where the laws do not protect your privacy to the same extent as the law in the UK, unless rigorous checks on the security and confidentiality of that data are carried out in line with the requirements of the legislation.